dgiguer/how-to-find-nanopore-borgs/README.md

 hist(final, breaks = 99)
 ```

 If high coverage groups exist, these will represent ends of linear dsDNA elements.
-Find the contig in your assembly by mapping a read or two to it, then verify that it's a borg!
+Find the contig in your assembly by mapping a read or two to it, then verify that it's a borg using the criteria described in [@themicrobeguy](https://twitter.com/themicrobeguy)'s pre-print!